WAC Clearinghouse Writing Guide

 More complex writing activities, such as writing a business proposal or a progress report, require writers to think much more carefully about how their readers will react to what they've written.
 A memo to a manager outlining reasons why a promotion and a raise are good ideas is clearly shaped by a writer's concerns about his or her readers.
 Even decisions made by writers of poems, short stories, novels, and plays are affected by what readers know and how they are likely to react.

 In much the same way, readers are engaged in a social act.
-Knowing that you wrote a particular phone message, they will contemplate what you most likely meant by the words "call Gail."
+Knowing that you wrote a particular text message, they will contemplate what you most likely meant by the words "call Gail."
 A manager, reading a memo requesting a promotion and a raise, will take into account his or her perceptions of the writer and what the writer most likely meant by a phrase such as "or else."
 Similarly, readers of documents ranging from marketing plans to lyric poems to personal letters will read between the lines of those documents based on their knowledge (or the lack thereof) of the writer.
 Their interpretation of a document, as a result, will be based at least to some degree on something other than the words themselves.

 Reading and Writing as Conversation